cormaz/Project-GreenHouse-1.1/README.md

 #<big>NEXT STEP</big>

-Imagine that there are three greenhouses in one system to automate, our project would require of three Masters and more slaves.
+Imagine that there are three greenhouses in one system to be automated, our project would require three Masters and more slaves.
 Now we want to substitute the MKR1000 with Arduino Star OTTO to use a DSI-display in order to show the history and modify all the parameters outside the greenhouse.
 With this update, it could be controlled both locally and remotely.